Sports events hit by the coronavirus epidemic

 Guangzhou and the Shanghai clubs will join the competition in April, with their group matches due to be played in May.

 * China’s 2022 World Cup qualifiers against Maldives at home and Guam away in March will be moved to Buriram, Thailand.
-The game will be played behind closed doors.
+The games will be played without any spectators attending.

-* Vietnam did not allow sports events to be hosted in February, meaning home AFC Cup group stage matches for Ho Chi Minh City and Than Quang Ninh will be switched to away fixtures.
+FIFA is also considering postponing the Asian World Cup qualifiers due to be played this month.
+More than two dozen matches are scheduled to be played around the continent over two match days on March 26 and 31.

 * The Chinese Football Association said domestic games at all levels would be postponed.